Streatham Common: History

 Streatham Common is one of two former areas of common land in the former parish of Streatham.
 The other is now known as Tooting Bec Common.
 After enclosure, the Common was purchased in 1883 for use as a public open space under the powers conferred under the Metropolitan Commons Act 1878.
 It was at this time that most of the trees lining the edges of the lower common were planted.
 The Common was conveyed to the Metropolitan Board of Works and was subsequently administered by the London County Council and Greater London Council before maintenance responsibility passed to the London Borough of Lambeth in 1971.

 The Common had a long tradition of cricket playing from the 18th century, and the right to play cricket is enshrined in the Supplementary Act that brought the common into public ownership.

 Thomas Ripley the famous architect built and lived at 10 Streatham Common South, now known as Ripley House.
 Henry Tate, founder of the Tate Gallery and the Tate & Lyle sugar company lived at Park Hill by the Common.

+Vincent Van Gogh drew a picture of Streatham Common in 1875.
+He included the picture alongside a letter to his brother Theo which read 'It’s a view of Streatham Common, a large, grass-covered area with oak trees and broom.
+It had rained in the night, and the ground was soggy here and there and the young spring grass fresh and green.